Jonathan Klein (Chair)

 Robin King Austin

-Ms. Eussen is an Australian international public lawyer practicing in the field of international criminal law, humanitarian law, human rights (specifically child rights) and public health.
+Amy Eussen is an Australian international public lawyer practicing in the field of international criminal law, humanitarian law, human rights (specifically child rights) and public health.
 She has a passion for international and domestic relations, international public law, health law, social justice and equality, politics and the promotion and protection of human rights through legal avenues.
-Ms. Eussen is currently based in the Netherlands and employed as an Associate Legal Officer directly to the President of the United Nations Mechanism for International Criminal Tribunals (MICT) dealing with alleged violations of war crimes, crimes against humanity, and other human rights and humanitarian law violations.
-She is also rostered with the Justice Rapid Response for deployment on missions for investigations and inquiries for UN and international agencies into alleged violations of human rights and international humanitarian law.
+Ms. Eussen is currently based in the Netherlands and employed as an Associate Legal Officer directly to the President of the United Nations, to the President of the International Criminal Tribunal for the Former Yugoslavia (ICTY) and the Mechanism for International Criminal Tribunals (MICT) dealing with alleged violations of war crimes, crimes against humanity, and other human rights and humanitarian law violations.
+She is also an expert with the Justice Rapid Response for deployment on missions for investigations and inquiries for UN and international agencies into alleged violations of human rights and international humanitarian law.
+Ms. Eussen has experience in human rights litigation dealing with issues arising in Europe, Asia, Africa, Russia and South America and serves as the UN Coordinator and Human Rights Advisor for an Australian-based NGO, Caring & Living as Neighbors (CLAN), that provides a rights-based, community development approach, known as the five pillars, to children suffering living with chronic health conditions through Asia and the Middle East.
+She is also the pro bono Legal Advisor to World Childhood Cancer (formerly SIOP and ICCCPO).

 Mychelle Farmer is a pediatrician with a public health background and sub-specialty training in adolescent medicine.
 She has significant experience in international delivery of adolescent health programming, with a focus on the integration of non-communicable disease (NCD) screening and prevention into primary care and community-based settings.
 Currently, Mychelle is the Chief Medical Officer for Advancing Synergy, an organization that seeks to improve access to technology and research for the prevention and control of NCDs.
-She is also a member of the Governing Council for NCD Child, and she is an active member of medical professional organizations, including the American Academy of Pediatrics and the Society for Adolescent Health and Medicine.
+She is an active member of the NCD Child Governing Council, American Academy of Pediatrics, and the Society for Adolescent Health and Medicine.
 Previously, she was the Senior Non-Communicable Disease Advisor for Jhpiego and worked in a variety of countries to better prepare health care providers to address non-communicable diseases during the prenatal and postpartum periods.
 Mychelle has also worked with country programs to find ways to expand sexual and reproductive health services for adolescents and youth.
 She has a strong commitment to health services that are culturally relevant and technically excellent.
-Using an approach focused on adolescents, new reproductive health services will be appropriate for their age and developmental stage as well, says Farmer.

 HRH Dina Mired